Table of Contents

 - Proton pump inhibitors: These medicines block acid production and heal the damage in your throat.
 They are stronger than H-2-receptor blockers.

 If these medicines are not providing relief after a few weeks, contact your doctor.
-Your doctor may give you’re a prescription version of H-2 receptor blockers or proton pump inhibitors.
+Your doctor may give you a prescription version of H-2 receptor blockers or proton pump inhibitors.
 Additionally, your doctor may prescribe medicine to strengthen the lower esophageal sphincter.
 The medicine may decrease the number of times your muscle relaxes.
 It often is used for severe reflux.
 Side effects include fatigue or confusion.
+Another medicine your doctor may prescribe helps your stomach empty faster.
+This will cause the food to move along the digestive tract and not back up into your throat.
 Your doctor may combine more than one medicine, depending upon the severity of your reflux.

 In some cases, surgery may be required to treat reflux.
 This is when medicine doesn’t help, or if you want a long-term solution.
 Types of surgery may include:

 - Nissen fundoplication: This surgery reinforces the lower muscle in the esophagus.
 A surgeon will wrap the very top of the stomach around the outside of the lower esophagus.
-This is laparoscopic surgery.
+This reduces reflux by putting pressure on your esophagus.
+This is a laparoscopic surgery.
 This means the surgeon makes three or four small cuts in the abdomen (stomach region).
 He or she will insert instruments, including a flexible tube with a tiny camera, through the cuts.

-- Linx surgery: This surgery to strengthen the muscle in the esophagus.
+- Linx surgery: This surgery strengthens the muscle in the esophagus.
 The Linx device is a ring of tiny beads made of titanium.
 The surgery wraps the ring around the area between the stomach and esophagus.
 The magnetic attraction of the beads is strong enough to keep the opening between the two closed.
 This helps keep acid from backing up into your throat.
-However, it is weak enough to allow food to pass.
+However, it’s weak enough to allow food to pass.
 The surgery is minimally invasive.
-It is approved by the Food and Drug Administration.

 Living with reflux